Fermenting a New Future

 That’s a good thing.
 Because while fermented foods are a hot new trend in the food industry—and the Elbersons run one of the best operations—the life they’ve chosen isn’t an easy one.
 And they aren’t exactly your typical Vermont farm family.

-Half Dominican Caitlin grew up in Queens, NY.
+Half Dominican, Caitlin grew up in Queens, NY.
 She wears her hair in thick braids and almost never stops smiling.
 Jason, originally from Colorado, has cropped curly hair and a neatly trimmed beard.
-They met in a Spanish class at Villanova University and married October 10, 2010.
+They met in a Spanish class at Villanova University and married soon after on October 10, 2010.

 After interning at Stony Pond Farm in Fairfield, Caitlin and Jason bought 7.5 acres in Marshfield in 2014 and named it Wild Rhythms Farm.
-Wanting to create a value-added product, they settled on fermention—the process that uses bacteria or yeast to convert sugar into either ethanol, as in the case of wine and beer, or lactic acid, such as in the case of vegetables, which creates the distinctive sour flavor.
-After reading Sandor Katz’ The Art of Fermentation—considered the fermenting Bible—they began crafting their own fermentation recipes.
+Wanting to create a value-added product, they settled on fermentation—the process that uses bacteria or yeast to convert sugar into either ethanol, as in the case with wine and beer, or lactic acid, as in the case with vegetables, which creates the distinctive sour flavor.
+After reading Sandor Katz’s The Art of Fermentation—considered the fermenting bible—they began crafting their own fermentation recipes.

-Each ferment has its own blend of spice, crunch and tang depending on the length of fermentation, the time of harvest for the cabbage and the hand delivering the spices.
+Each ferment has its own blend of spice, crunch, and tang, depending on the length of fermentation, the time of harvest for the vegetable, and the hand delivering the spices.
 The flavors vary, but the experience of eating fermented foods is undeniably delightful.
 At first bite, a jolt of acidity and sourness vibrates from your tongue.
-Then, your shoulders rise, your eyes squint and your mouth unconsciously puckers into a smile.
+Then, your shoulders rise, your eyes squint, and your mouth unconsciously puckers into a smile.
 The effect is visceral; no words are needed to describe how good they taste.

-Fermention undoubtedly adds a unique zing to foods—and people have noticed.
-As a result, fragrant jars and dishes of fermented foods have been appearing on grocery shelves, at restaurants, and even in your favorite brew house, served alongside pulled-pork sandwiches or as an appetizer.
+Though fermented foods are staples in many other cultures diets, the rise in popularity in the U.S. is more recent.
+In addition to preservation, fermentation undoubtedly adds a unique zing to foods, adding an undeniable complexity to any dish with which they’re paired.
+As a result, fragrant jars and bowls of fermented foods have been appearing on grocery shelves, at restaurants, and even in your favorite brew house, served alongside pulled-pork sandwiches or as an appetizer.
 But another reason for fermented foods’ sudden popularity is the natural production and proliferation of probiotics during the fermentation process.
 Probiotics are microorganisms that promote healthy activity in the gut.
 Though research about the extent of their benefits is still needed, it’s widely believed that probiotics aid with many aspects of digestion and may help with other autoimmune diseases.

 “We wanted to figure out a way to add to the community while also creating something healthy,” says Caitlin.
-When you see the Sobremesa table at the farmers’ markets, you’ll find a wide variety of fermented delicacies, such as kombucha, kimchi and sauerkraut, plus they make pickles, dilly beans, and several flavors of kraut.
-Currently, they offer a Leek Nasturtium Kraut, Atlantic Brine Seaweed Kraut, Juniper Kraut and Gateway Kimchi—a tamer and vegan version of the spicy Korean staple.
-Their best-selling Fiesta Roja is a Latin American Curtido, a fermented cabbage typically served alongside pupusas—and a nod to Caitlin’s Dominican heritage.
+When you see the Sobremesa table at the farmers’ markets, you’ll find a wide variety of fermented delicacies, such as kombucha, kimchi, and sauerkraut, plus they make pickles, dilly beans, and several flavors of kraut.
+Currently, they offer Sol Kraut, Beeting Heart Kraut, Lemon Dill Garlic Kraut, Atlantic Brine Seaweed Kraut, Juniper Kraut, Kimchi and Gateway Kimchi—a tamer and vegan version of the spicy Korean staple.
+Their best-selling Fiesta Roja is a Latin American curtido, a fermented cabbage typically served alongside pupusas—and a nod to Caitlin’s Dominican heritage.

-On days they’re not jubilant beacons at the Burlington or Stowe Farmers’ Markets, Caitlin and Jason tend to three sheep, two kittens, a dog and a plethora of ducks, guinea hens and chickens.
-Fending off predators like bobcats and skunks can be a full-time job in itself, they explained.
-In their garden, they attempt to grow new vegetables, such as a special pepper needed to make the homemade gochujang, the Korean hot pepper paste they use in their kimchi.
+On days they’re not jubilant beacons at the Burlington or Stowe farmers’ markets, Caitlin and Jason tend to four lambs, three sheep, two kittens, a dog, and a plethora of ducks, guinea hens, and chickens, plus their 11-month-old son.
+Fending off predators like bobcats and skunks can be a full-time job in itself, they explain.
+In their garden, they attempt to grow new vegetables, such as a special pepper needed to make the homemade gochujang, the Korean hot-pepper paste they use in their kimchi.
 Last season, only three of these peppers germinated successfully, but Caitlin is undeterred.
-(At least, I hope she is.
-I’ve already offered to buy as much of their homemade gochujang as they’ll let me.)

 It’s true.
 A visit with Caitlin and Jason, drinking homemade nettle tea at their worn kitchen table, a dog at our feet by the woodstove, leaves me with a euphoric giddiness.
 Their enthusiasm is contagious.
 (Or maybe it was the half-bottle of brine I guzzled in the driveway.)